 CRIM 325.
 Criminal Investigations.
 (3) This course is designed to introduce students to the unique aspects of criminal investigation.
 Students will explore investigative theory, the collection and preservation of evidence including the legal aspects, sources of information, concepts of interviewing and interrogation, the use of forensic sciences, and trial preparation.
 Emphasis will be placed on investigative techniques employed, identification of motives and modus operandi, and the use of informants.
 Learning how to gather information through interviews and interrogation and applying legal concepts to solving crime will be important focuses of the course.
 The course will also examine concepts and methods of investigation of specific forms of crime (for example, homicide, sexual assault, arson, and robbery).
 Prerequisite: CRIM 101 with a grade of C or better.

 CRIM 330.
 Administration and Organization of Criminal Justice Agencies.
 (3) Examines police administration from multiple perspectives: a systems perspective (emphasizing the interrelatedness among units and organizations); a traditional, structural perspective (administrative principles, management functions, and the importance of written guidelines); a human behavioral perspective (the human element in organizations); and a strategic management perspective (communications and information systems, performance evaluation, strategies and tactics, and prevailing and promising approaches to increasing effectiveness of police agencies).
-Prerequisites: CRIM 101, CRIM 201, and CRIM 202.
+Prerequisites: CRIM 101, 201, and 202.

 CRIM 495.
 Seminar in Criminal Justice.
 (3) A comprehensive analysis of a major problem, leading to a senior thesis proposal.
 Prerequisite: cumulative grade point average of at least 3.50 in Criminal Justice classes and 3.25 overall.